-&lt;sup>5 A foreign person means any person who is not a Singapore Citizen, Singapore company, Singapore limited liability partnership or Singapore Society.
-A foreign company or a foreign society that is incorporated outside Singapore or though incorporated in Singapore,
+5 A foreign person means any person who is not a Singapore Citizen, Singapore company, Singapore limited liability partnership or Singapore Society.
+A foreign company or a foreign society that is incorporated outside Singapore or though incorporated in Singapore, has directors or members who are not Singapore Citizens, would also be considered a foreign person for the purposes of this definition.
+6 Refer to our Client Update titled "Refinements to the Meaning of

-&lt;sup>6 Refer to our Client Update titled "Refinements to the Meaning of "Residential Property under the Residential Property Act" available here.
+[&]quot;Residential Property under the Residential Property Act" available here.